adamtaylor/adamtaylor.github.io/_drafts/2015-08-16-oauth-and-catalyst.md

 [Catalyst::Authentication::Credential::Facebook::OAuth2](https://metacpan.org/pod/Catalyst::Authentication::Credential::Facebook::OAuth2)
 and it works really nicely.
 I also started writing my own to authenticate using [Strava's API](http://strava.github.io/api/).
 Things can start to get a bit tricky at this point.
-What if you want to customise the bahviour of the authentication plugin or do more than merely authenticate a user?
+What if you want to customise the behaviour of the authentication plugin or do more than merely authenticate a user?

 In my case I had two issues:

-# I need to associate a user with only one account in my application, if they login
-across the different providers but are really the same user (i.e. have the same email address).
+- I need to associate a user with only one account in my application, if they login across the different providers but are really the same user (i.e. have the same email address).
-# I want to grab more information from the authentication provider than merely the
-authentication token because there's other useful stuff there.
+- I want to grab more information from the authentication provider than merely the authentication token because there's other useful stuff there.